issaceee/isaac-vault/Readings/Texts/Paper 3/Moby Dick/Moby Dick.md

 - “When every moment we thought the ship would sink!
 Death and the Judgment then?
 What?
 With all three masts making such an everlasting thundering against the side; and every sea breaking over us, fore and aft.
 Think of Death and the Judgment then?
 No! no time to think about death then.
 Life was what Captain Ahab and I was thinking of; and how to save all hands—how to rig jury-masts—how to get into the nearest port; that was what I was thinking of.”

 ## ch.
 19
+- “Didn’t ye hear a word about them matters and something more, eh?
+No, I don’t think ye did; how could ye?
+Who knows it?
+Not all Nantucket, I guess.
+But hows’ever, mayhap, ye’ve heard tell about the leg, and how he lost it; aye, ye have heard of that, I dare say.
+Oh, yes, that every one knows a’most—I mean they know he’s only one leg; and that a parmacetti took the other off.”

+- “what’s signed, is signed; and what’s to be, will be; and then again, perhaps it won’t be, after all.
+Any how, it’s all fixed and arranged a’ready; ”

+## ch.
+20
+- "the spare boats, spare spars, and spare lines and harpoons, and spare everythings, almost, but a spare Captain and duplicate ship.”

+- “But when a man suspects any wrong, it sometimes happens that if he be already involved in the matter, he insensibly strives to cover up his suspicions even from himself.
+And much this way it was with me.
+I said nothing, and tried to think nothing.”

+## ch.
+21
+- Elijah “See if you can find ‘em now, will ye” --> “we found everything in profound quiet, not a soul moving.
+The cabin entrance was locked within; the hatches were all on, and lumbered with coils of rigging”

+## ch.
+22

+## ch.
+23
+- “ this six-inch chapter is the stoneless grave of Bulkington”
+- “Know ye now, Bulkington?
+Glimpses do ye seem to see of that mortally intolerable truth; that all deep, earnest thinking is but the intrepid effort of the soul to keep the open independence of her sea; while the wildest winds of heaven and earth conspire to cast her on the treacherous, slavish shore?”